 Anam Cara has sponsored programs given by the Tibetan Buddhist master of the ancient Nyingma tradition, Tsewong Sitar Rinpoche who heads the 600 year old Sangye Teng monastery in Bhutan; the late Swami Chetan Jyoti Ma from Rishikesh, India and Lawrence Edwards, PhD.
 It has offered free meditation seminars at local hospitals, libraries, schools, churches and universities.
 Anam Cara also distributes a free e-newsletter in support of people’s ongoing meditation practices.
 We also provide free written and audio meditation instructions on this website.

-The Anam Cara bi-weekly meditation group will celebrate its 14th anniversary in October 2015.
+The Anam Cara weekly meditation group will celebrate its 17th anniversary in October 2018.
 People from all over the United States, as well as Canada and Europe have attended Anam Cara programs.
 We look forward to continued expansion and many more teachers coming to offer their wisdom and experience to people attending our programs.

 Dr. Edwards has been invited to teach meditation and deep relaxation at hospitals, universities, hospice groups, businesses, professional groups, biofeedback association meetings, yoga centers, ashrams, and many more settings.
 If your group would like to arrange for Anam Cara to offer a program tailored to your group’s needs, please contact us at 914-219-8600.